-Under Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law), a data transfer agreement is generally sufficient to legitimize international personal data transfers to countries that do not provide an adequate level of protection if the data subject's consent is expressly stated in, or attached to, the agreement.
+Under Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law), a data transfer agreement is generally sufficient to legitimize international personal data transfers to countries that do not provide an adequate level of protection if the data subject's consent is expressly stated in, or attached to, the agreement.
 In certain exceptional instances, data transfer agreements will be executed as trilateral contracts.
 Transfers to countries with adequate data protection do not require data subject's consent in addition to the data transfer agreement.
 For more on the rules regulating transfers, see Question 20.

 The data operator also must notify the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) about its right to make the cross-border data transfer when it notifies the regulator for registration purposes.
-For more on the notification and registration requirements, see Question 7.
+For more on the notification and registration requirements, see Question 7 and Country Q&A, Data Protection Authority Registration and Data Protection Officer Requirements for Data Controllers: Russian Federation: Questions 2 and 3.